-It should be noted that classification still adds valuable information that supports advanced features like predictive tracking and mission planning.
-The argument here is only that object classification, while valuable in many ways, is not a necessity for obstacle avoidance.
+It should be noted that classification adds valuable information that supports advanced features like predictive tracking, maneuver planning and improves AV performance.
+The argument here is only that object classification is not a necessity for obstacle avoidance and therefore not a part of minimal requirements for safety critical obstacle detection.